-If you choose to do a remote key handoff with your guest instead of meeting them in person, you are still required to document the condition of the car and verify your guest’s ID in order to be eligible for coverage.
+If you choose to do a remote key handoff with your guest instead of meeting them in person, you must still document the condition of the vehicle and verify your guest’s ID in order to be eligible for coverage.
 Here are some important things to remember.

 Verifying your guest

 It’s your responsibility to validate your guest’s license before every single trip to ensure they are the same person who has been verified by Turo, and that they have their license with them.
 Since you’ll be verifying this remotely, make sure to ask your guest to send you the following photos, by uploading them to the Trip Photos of the trip, no more than 24 hours before the trip start:

 - Turo typically only accepts permanent licenses.
 However, we do accept certain temporary licenses from specific US states.
 Please contact Turo if your guest has a temporary license and want to confirm if we accept it.
 The temporary license must have a photo of the driver on it.

 - Your guest holding their license next to their face.

 Confirm that the license is valid and that the picture matches the person holding it.
 Here is a link with more information on how to verify these photos.